-As the Director, my door is always open to campers and families.
-I encourage open communication and value your feedback.
-Please reach out to me with any questions, concerns, suggestions, or requests for more information.
+We encourage open communication and value your feedback.
+Please do not hesitate to reach out with any questions, concerns, suggestions, or requests for additional information.

 Together, we will make this summer the best one yet!
-I am truly honored to be a part of this incredible community and look forward to serving you.

 Friends, friends, friends, we will always be!